Teacher Tad Cummins planned to flee U.S. With 15-year-old girl: prosecutors

 A federal judge in Sacramento, California, ordered Cummins, 50, held without bond pending extradition to Tennessee on a charge of transporting a minor across state lines to engage in unlawful sexual activity.
 He was determined to be a significant flight risk after police found the pair Thursday in a cabin in Siskiyou County — more than 2,000 miles from Elizabeth's home in Culleoka, Tennessee.

-Cummins could face life in prison if he's convicted of the federal charge.
-He faces a state charge of aggravated kidnapping in Tennessee.
+Cummins entered no plea and could face life in prison if he's convicted of the federal charge.
+He faces a state charge of aggravated kidnapping in Tennessee, where he's expected to be returned in the next couple of weeks.

 According to a criminal affidavit filed in support of Cummins' arrest warrant, Tennessee investigators said Cummins — who'd already been suspended by Culleoka Unit School for disobeying orders to steer clear of Elizabeth — stole his wife's car on March 13, falsely told her he was going to Virginia to "clear his head" and asked her to forgive him.